excid3/tailwindcss-stimulus-components/README.md

 </div>
 ```

-Dropdowns are setup to toggle if you click on the dropdown button.
+Dropdowns are set up to toggle if you click on the dropdown button.
 It
 will also close if you click anywhere outside of the dropdown.
 This is
 done using a window click event to check if the user clicked outside the
 dropdown.